Best Central America Destinations

 You can find all the above and much more in this tropical paradise.

-Around 20% of Costa Rica’s land falls within national parks and reserves, so there’s ample opportunity to join activities focused on nature and wildlife.
+Around 20% of Costa Rica’s land is national parks and reserves, so there’s ample opportunity to participate in activities focused on nature and wildlife.
 We even have a dedicated Costa Rica National Parks Tour.

 Some of the most well-known national parks and reserves you can explore include:

-Costa Rica truly is one of the most unique vacation spots on Earth, and it’s ready for you to explore!
+Costa Rica is one of Earth’s most unique vacation spots, and it’s ready to explore!

 Given the sheer variety of Costa Rica’s natural wonders, it’s no surprise that its beaches are equally varied.